supertwist/GAI-sandbox/in-writing.md

 + Create a set of annotated workflows in ComfyUI to get beginers started
 + Evaluate speed of ComfyUI (compare running in OOD vs on an M2 Mac)
 + Explore parallelizing acrose multiple nodes? (possible on OOD?)
++ Can we add comfyui as a interactive application in the HPC dashboard, where there are two options of cerberus and peagesus desktops?

 ## If time allows this summer...
 We'd like to experiment/explore: